josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

 [SCSS](https://sass-lang.com/)).
 I love authoring smooth, fluid transitions and animations.
 (I've used Tailwind.
 It's nice in some ways, but I'm not personally a fan.)

 - I'm a strong proponent of well-architected, accessible, and semantic <b>HTML</b>.
 (I create and use SVG often.)

+- Professionally, I use [Remix](http://remix.run/) and [Tailwind](https://tailwindcss.com/) on a daily basis, though neither has found its way into any of my personal projects.

 - I’m a [WordPress](https://wordpress.org/) expert and generally prefer to build themes from scratch.
 I'm capable with PHP and MySQL.